mgold/elm-socketio/README.md

 Supports Elm 0.15 and Socket.io 1.3.5.

-## Example
+## Examples

-A working Elm client and Node server are provided.
-In separate terminals, run `node example/server.js` and `elm reactor`, then [open your browser](http://localhost:8000/example/Example.elm) as you normally would with the reactor.
+### Numbers
 In the example, client and server exchange a number, incrementing it each time.
 The server sees odd numbers and the client sees even numbers.

+A working Elm client and Node server are provided.
+In separate terminals, run `node examples/numbers/server.js` and `elm reactor`, then [open your browser](http://localhost:8000/examples/numbers/Example.elm) as you normally would with the reactor.